 The 20-Minute Performance Lunch

 The fix isn't a meal plan.
-It's understanding the mechanics of blood glucose and how your midday meal sets the cognitive tone for the next four hours.
+It's understanding what to eat for energy — specifically, how blood glucose management and your midday meal set the cognitive tone for the next four hours.

 The Glycaemic Load Problem